 To use this spell, the Warlock predicts something that might befall him or one of his companions in the next twenty-four hours and 'seals' his prediction with the Sigil of Destiny.
 The idea is that by making this prediction he prevents it from coming true.
-The prediction usually concerns a fatality ("I will be killed by a swordblow" or "Sir Cuthbert will slip while climbing and die from the fall"), though the Warlock can predict a non-fatal occurrence (e.g. "I will be wounded by a sword-blow").
-If the occurrence happens as predicted within twenty-four hours, the Sigil is activated and cancels out the effect.
+The prediction usually concerns a fatality ("I will be killed by a swordblow" or "Sir Cuthbert will slip while climbing and die from the fall"), though the Sigil is activated and cancels out the effect.